nicolas-szb/Recycling_project/README.md

 |---|

-This is a very long activity specially when about 2000 pictures per classe are needed.
+This is a very long activity when about 2000 pictures per classe are needed.

 More information in [Tools folder](https://github.com/nicolas-szb/Recycling_project/tree/master/Tools).